hdser/fast-ethereum-crawler/README.md

 ## Prerequisites

-Thanks to the included nimbus-build-system, the library is almost self-contained, requiring only `git` and a c compiler to build and run.
+Thanks to the included nimbus-build-system, the library is almost self-contained, requiring only `git` and a C compiler to build and run.

 ## Quick start